daraperini/Learning-HTML-CSS__Alura-Plus/README.md

 # Alura+

 Hi there!
-This is my second Front-end project and ut consists in an streaming service created during the Alura's class *HTML and CSS: practicing HTML/CSS*.
+This is my second Front-end project and it consists in an streaming service created during the Alura's class *HTML and CSS: practicing HTML/CSS*.
 This project does not has interactivity as only the main page has been developed as a way to practice HTML and CSS.

 To see the final result, click [here](https://alura-plus-self-omega-83.vercel.app/).